US Judge in Decade-Long Struggle Affirms First Amendment Right to Access ‘On Receipt’

 “No court record will be accessible by the public until three business days after the court clerk has accepted the submissions of both the case initiating documents filing of such record and proof of service of those documents on at least one defendant,” says Rule 4(A) of the Maine Rules of Electronic Court Systems.

-The rule, on its face, defies the clear, simple and powerful First Amendment standard that says the right of access attaches “on receipt.”
+The rule — on its face — defies the clear, simple and powerful First Amendment standard that says the right of access attaches “on receipt.”

 It invites a challenge.